softwaresaved/esrc-software-study/Src/ESRC.md

 -   Tools, technologies & methods
 -   Other

-The categories are derived from decomposition of previous ESRC expenditure reports at [ESRC application and success rate data and analysis](https://www.ukri.org/publications/esrc-application-and-success-rate-data-and-analysis/).
+These categories are derived from decomposition of previous ESRC expenditure reports at [ESRC application and success rate data and analysis](https://www.ukri.org/publications/esrc-application-and-success-rate-data-and-analysis/).

-The GtR subject classification for projects has been mapped to the above scheme and where a project subject is not provided an “Unclassified” type is used.
+The GtR allows each project to be classified under one or more research subjects.
+This data does not come with the data snapshots but can be obtained by other means.
+This has been mapped to the above categories using the mapping provided below.
+Where a project subject is not provided an “Unclassified” type is used.

-There are 73 subject types and 21 categories described above plus the `Uncategorised` type for the cases where this information has not been provided.
+There are 73 research subject types and 21 categories described above plus the `Uncategorised` type for the cases where this information has not been provided.
 The GtR subjects for ESRC projects have been mapped to categories according to:

 -   **Area Studies**: Area Studies
 -   **Demography**: Demography, Demography & human geography